yhw086/PowerOutageAnalysis/README.md

 3. **Convert type of year from float to int**: To ensure the accuracy of the 'Year' column, we convert its data type from float to int.
 This adjustment provides more precise information regarding the year in which each power outage event occurred.

-4. **Keep only columns relevant to the research question**: Because the original dataset contains 55 variables and we decide to keep only the columns relevant to our study.
+4. **Keep only columns relevant to the research question**: Because the original dataset contains 55 variables we decided to keep only the columns relevant to our study.
 We keep the columns `Year`, `Anomaly.level`, `Climate.category`, `Cause.category`, `Cause.category.detail`, Outage.duration`, `Customers.affected`, `Climate`.

 Our next step involves the removal of outliers, where we will closely examine and address any anomalous data points that may affect the accuracy and reliability of our analysis.